-I had previously worked successfully with ECA in a previous job and, after such positive experiences, I wanted to involve them in the tender process.
+I had worked successfully with ECA in a previous job and, after such positive experiences, I wanted to involve them in the tender process.
 Their team of consultants were very receptive to our needs and requirements, giving us constructive feedback on how we could take our goal, of implementing a standardised policy that could support our international growth, and developing it into a well-defined action plan.
 After several consultations with ECA, we were confident they were the team to manage a major end-to-end review of the global mobility programme at Edrington.

 Reviewing Edrington’s global mobility programme – communication is key

 From the outset, the level of day-to-day support and advice provided by the team at ECA was excellent – open and honest lines of communication were essential to the project’s success.
 Knowing that a trusted partner was in place to deliver our requirements allowed the team at Edrington to focus 100% on the efficient management and execution of our global mobility programme.

 Critical to the success of the review was first seeking buy-in from the Chief Executive and Remuneration & Nominations Committee of the Board, as their agreement allowed for a cohesive communications approach to be applied throughout the organisation that would facilitate buy-in at all levels.
 Stakeholder engagement was a cornerstone throughout the project, as buy-in was needed from all stakeholders during the process, and ECA really helped us to deliver our message clearly and coherently.

 We jointly embarked on the following activities at the outset of the review to undertake a ‘current-state assessment’ of global mobility at Edrington: